 After a 15 minute drive from the Farm (my bags were taken from my room, placed in my car and waiting for me.
 No check out needed- I’m telling you, the service…its so good) I arrived at Blackberry Mountain.

 You pull up to a gate to access the property and after another winding drive up the mountain arrive at the main lodge.
 Blackberry Mountain opened in 2008 and sits on 5200 mountainous acres in the Great Smoky Mountains.
 The Mountain does have more of a wellness retreat feel and even feels a little more laid back then the Farm.

 After I checked in, I was given a tour of the main lodge, the property and my room by the staff who drove me around (the property is very spread out so golf carts are provided for each room as well as the Lexus SUVs the staff use to chauffeur guests around.)
 The main lodge features a pool, the main restaurant Three Sisters and is closer to the stone cottages.
 The Mountain has several room categories- Stone Cottages, private mountain homes (perfect for families) and the watchman cabins.

-I was in the Watchman Cabins located at the very top of the mountain close to the other restaurant on the property, Firetower.
-The cabin featured a balcony, wood burning fire stove, floor to ceiling windows and I had my own golf cart to drive around the property.
+I was in the Watchman Cabins.
+It’s located at the very top of the mountain close to the other restaurant on the property, Firetower.
+The cabin featured a balcony, wood burning fire stove, and floor to ceiling windows.
+I had my own golf cart to drive around the property.
 I gasped when I saw this room.
 It felt like my own little oasis.
 There are no TVs in the Watchman Cabins so you can have a truly relaxing and off the grid experience.

 Blackberry Mountain has a wide range of activites, guided hikes are included in your stay as well as morning group fitness classes.
 You can also enjoy the rock climbing wall, spa (including holistic doctors, Meditation and soundbathing classes), art classes (painting and pottery) and so much more.